lookbusy1344/FolderCompare/README.md

 This project is implemented in two languages, Rust and C#.
 It was written to compare the performance of the two languages, and to explore their comparative ergonomics.

-The two implementations are in `/CSharp` implemented in .NET 8 C#, and `/Rust` in Rust 1.73 (October 2023).
+The two implementations are in `/CSharp` implemented in .NET 8 C#, and `/Rust` in Rust 1.74.1 (December 2023).
 Both have almost identical behaviour.
 See below for benchmarks.

 Both were developed on Windows, but should work on Linux and Mac.